islandmagic/varanny/README.md

 ```
 The service accnouncment has been inspired by https://github.com/hessu/aprs-specs/blob/master/TCP-KISS-DNS-SD.md

+## Remote Management
-**Remote Management**: `varanny` allows client applications to remotely start and stop the VARA program.
+`varanny` allows client applications to remotely start and stop the VARA program.
 This is particularly useful in headless applications, especially when VARA FM and VARA HF share the same sound card interface.
 Furthermore, VARA, when running on a *nix system via Wine, fails to rebind to its ports after a connection is closed.
 This means that the VARA application must be restarted after each connection, and `varanny` facilitates this process.
 This particular issue has been discussed in this [thread](https://groups.io/g/VARA-MODEM/topic/lunchbag_portable_hf_mail/97360073).

-Supported commands
+### Supported commands

-* `START VARAFM` - Starts the executable configured for VARA FM
-* `STOP VARAFM` - Stops the VARA FM executable
+Connection to varanny are meant to be session oriented.
+A client conects, starts a modem, perform some operations and then stops the modem.
+Varanny will close the connection once the modem is stopped.

-* `START VARAHF` - Starts the executable configured for VARA HF
+* `start <modem name>` - Starts the executables configured for `<modem name>`
-* `STOP VARAHF` - Stops the VARA HF executable
+* `stop` - Stops the executables and close the connection
-* `VERSION` - Returns version
+* `version` - Returns varanny version
+* `exit` - Force close the connection

 ## Installation